What You Didn’t Know About Costco’s $5.99 Pumpkin Pie

 They’re a gift that keeps on giving

 Three pumpkins for every gallon of puree leaves behind a lot of seeds.
 Happily, though, the seeds don’t get thrown out—according to The Costco Connection, the canning facility sends the seeds to a bird feed company!
+This is the secret ingredient for the perfect pumpkin pie.

 Business is booming

 With their deliciousness, size, and affordable price, it’s no surprise that these pies fly off the shelves.
-Costco sells upward of 5 million pies every year, at least 1.5 million of which are purchased the week before Thanksgiving.
+Costco sells upward of five million pies every year, at least 1.5 million of which are purchased the week before Thanksgiving.
 Last-minute Thanksgiving shoppers, be warned: According to Taste of Home, the bakery has even sold out of them before closing on the day before Turkey Day.
 If you find yourself in Costco this season, consider picking one up—if only to see what all the fuss is about.
 Next, don’t miss these 15 more things you probably aren’t buying from Costco—but should.